Protect Yourself from Phishing: Don’t Take the Bait

 - 1 min

-Phishing scams are on the rise, and fraudsters are becoming more sophisticated in their attempts to trick people into sharing personal information.
-These scams often come in the form of emails, texts, or even phone calls that appear to be from legitimate sources.
+Phishing and spoofing scams are on the rise, and fraudsters are becoming more sophisticated in their attempts to trick people into sharing personal information.
+Spoofing occurs when scammers disguise their identity to make emails, texts, or phone calls appear as though they’re coming from a trusted source, such as your financial institution, a company you know, or even a familiar phone number.
+These scams often come in the form of emails, texts, or phone calls that look legitimate at first glance.
 Just one wrong click on a suspicious link can compromise your email account or device, putting your personal and financial information at risk.

 What Is Phishing?